Sugar Cravings and Taste Buds

 - Vegetables such as sweet potatoes, broccoli, and butternut squash

 Overall, taste buds have a great responsibility in letting our brain know the foods we like and dislike.
 It is important to consume healthful and wholesome foods to train our taste buds and brain to enjoy and crave these foods.
 Cutting out added sugar can be difficult, but the benefits on food cravings are rewarding.
-Who wouldn't want to crave N4L’s wholesome meals and organic ingredients?
+Who wouldn't want to crave Nutrition for Longevity's wholesome meals and fresh ingredients?
+Get started with our meal plans today!

 - FACTS Network.
 The Science of Taste.
 IFIC Foundation.
 Published October 10, 2018. https://foodinsight.org/the-science-of-taste/